Ahmed bin Salman Al Saud: Legacy

 Faisal bin Salman announced in 2004 that Prince Ahmad bin Salman Institute for Applied Media Training would be established to train journalists.

-Alleged Knowledge of 9/11 attacks unproven
+Alleged Knowledge of 9/11 attacks in question

 In Why America Slept (2003), Gerald Posner claimed Ahmed bin Salman, along with Sultan bin Faisal bin Turki bin Abdullah, and Prince Fahd bin Turki bin Saud al-Kabir, all had ties to al-Qaeda, and had advance knowledge of the September 11, 2001 attacks.
 All three died within days of each other, soon after the CIA inquired about their possible connection to the attacks.
 The story was strongly denied by his family, who claimed he admired the United States, spent a great deal of time at his home there in Bradbury, California, and had invested heavily in the American horse racing industry.
 His friends in American horse racing stated their knowledge of him and his attitudes made it impossible to believe the allegations.